graphitemaster/scope_stack_alloc/README.md

     }

-It's a well known limitation that *setjmp* and *longjmp* will ignore calling destructors of local stack allocated objecte, scope_stack_alloc can deal with this as well.
+It's a well known limitation that *setjmp* and *longjmp* will ignore calling destructors of local stack allocated objects, scope_stack_alloc can deal with this by taking advantage of manual scope guard functions and `cleanup`

     #include <setjmp.h>
     #include "scope_stack_alloc.h"